 Step 3: Set up your Pardot form, landing page, and lists.

 - Navigate to Landing Pages to create a custom landing page for your webinar.
 Be sure to select the form you created previously to ensure submissions are synced with GoToWebinar.

-3. Next, navigate to Marketing | Segmentation | Lists to create a dynamic list you can use to capture registrants.
+3. Next, navigate to Automations → Segmentation Lists to create a dynamic list you can use to capture registrants.
 Under Dynamic List Rules, select Prospect Webinar, signed up for webinar, and then choose the webinar related to your campaign.
 Be sure to Run Rules when complete.
 You can use this list to suppress registrants from Pardot email campaigns or Engagement Programs inviting prospects to your webinar.

-Note that while you will want to use Pardot to send follow-up emails to prospects who have not registered, you should continue to send any reminder emails to those who have registered from GoToWebinar.
+Note: while you will want to use Pardot to send follow-up emails to prospects who have not registered, you should continue to send any reminder emails to those who have registered from GoToWebinar.
 That’s because GoToWebinar creates a unique link join link for each webinar registrant that can only be provided by them and cannot be inserted into your Pardot emails.
 Fortunately, GoToWebinar provides lots of options and settings, so you can time reminder emails accordingly.
 And if you do gate your webinar recording as suggested earlier in this post, be sure to turn off GoToWebinar follow-up email options, so you can send them through Pardot.

-Step 4: Update your records.
+Step 4: Update your records

 - Create a rule to identify anyone who has attended the webinar and add to the Salesforce Campaign as Attended.
 This will update the member status in Salesforce campaigns so you can easily see who attended vs registered.
 Note that this will NOT duplicate campaign members.
 It will only update them.

 And voila!
 You have now launched a customized, export-free webinar campaign.
-And you didn’t have to open one CSV file.
+And you didn’t have to open one CSV file!